ucsdarclab/ServerDockerGuidance/README.md

 WORKDIR /home
 ```

-After you have customized your Dockerfile, you can then run `docker build -t <image_name> /path/to/DockerfileFolder`.
+After you have customized your Dockerfile, you can then run `docker build -t <image_name>:<username> /path/to/DockerfileFolder`.
 You can check existing docker images with `docker image ls`.

 #### Run Docker Container